Explore Breathtaking Trails: Hiking in Ouray

 Cutler Creek Trail to the First Footbridge

-Overview / Highlights A quieter, lesser-known trail beginning near the north end of Ouray.
+Overview / Highlights: A quieter, lesser-known trail beginning near the north end of Ouray.
 Following a cool, forested drainage, the trail leads to a picturesque wooden footbridge — an ideal short destination for those wanting a peaceful walk away from crowds.

 What to expect • Moderate grade but not steep • Thick forest canopy, occasional creek crossings, and soft, shaded tread • Excellent birdlife